Board of Directors

 Dave McKenzie

-Dave McKenzie is the Secretary/ Treasurer of the Provincial Employment Round Table (PERT).
+Dave McKenzie is the Vice-President of the Provincial Employment Round Table (PERT).
 He is the founder and coordinator of the Community Service Initiative (CSI) at the John Molson School of Business at Concordia University.
 He builds relationships with community partners and creates opportunities for students, faculty and staff to share their expertise by providing relevant service to organizations while engaging in experiential learning.

 Dave leads through influence rather than authority.
 He created the CSI Round Table, where 25 – 30 executive directors and managers of local non-profits come together to find solutions to community issues.
 His positive attitude and tireless energy encouraging others to succeed are infectious.
 He created the CSI Starting Your Own Business Entrepreneur-Training Program to train community entrepreneurs on how to set up and run their own businesses successfully.
 It was also an opportunity to take the Business school directly into the community and help level the playing field for those with limited access.